143rd Infantry Regiment (United States): World War I

 In 1917, the 36th Infantry Division was formed from units in Texas and Oklahoma.
 The Third Texas and part of the Fifth Texas infantry regiments were organized as the 143d Infantry Regiment at Camp Bowie, Texas.
 The 143d was assigned to the 72d Infantry Brigade of the division.
 The 143d was then shipped to France in 1918 with the rest of the division for final combat training and then to the front.
 In September 1918, the 36th Division was attached to the French Fifth Army.
-The regiment participated in Meuse-Argonne Offensive from 7–28 October 1918.
+Under the command of Irving J. Phillipson, the regiment participated in Meuse-Argonne Offensive from 7–28 October 1918.

 Interwar period

 The 143rd Infantry arrived at the port of Newport News, Virginia on 2 June 1919 on the troopship USS Finland and was demobilized on 3 July 1919 at Camp Travis, San Antonio, Texas.
 Per the National Defense Act of 1920, it was reconstituted in the National Guard on 3 December 1920, assigned to the 36th Division, and allotted to the state of Texas.
+The regiment was further assigned to the 72nd Infantry Brigade and allotted to the southeast quadrant of the state for reorganization.
 The regimental headquarters was reorganized and federally recognized on 21 July 1922 at Taylor, Texas.
 The headquarters was successively relocated to Houston in 1923 and to Waco on 6 February 1931.
 The regiment, or elements thereof, was called up to perform the following state duties: riot control during a workers’ strike on the Missouri–Kansas–Texas Railroad at Denison, Texas, in 1923; flood relief duties along the Brazos River at Waco in September 1936.
 Conducted annual summer training most years at Camp Mabry, Austin, Texas, from 1922–25, and Camp Hulen, Palacios, Texas, from 1926–39.